-\new{Today, medium resolution Earth observation data is often provided free-of-charge since the Landsat program, jointly operated by the United States Geological Survey (USGS) and National Aeronautics and Space Administration (NASA), set a precedence by adopting an open data policy in 2008 \cite{woodcock2008free,wulder2019current}.
-In recent years, the Copernicus program of the European Space Agency (ESA) joined this initiative by a growing family of Sentinel satellites that capture data from the Earth's surface at increasing temporal intervals. }For instance, the Sentinel 2 multispectral satellites acquire data at up to \SI{10}{\meter} resolution in \num{13} spectral bands every two to five days. \new{ Acquiring surface reflectance data at a high temporal frequency is a crucial tool for vegetation-related remote sensing applications, such as crop type mapping \cite{Reed1994,odenweller1984}, or forest monitoring~\cite{wulder2004national,herold2019role,reiche2016combining}.
-This data-abundance, however, leads to computational and organizational challenges and demands for methods that are problem- and region-agnostic enough to utilize all available temporal data on large spatial scales.
-That these \emph{challenges of Big Geo Data} are not solved yet can be seen on the low exploitation ratio of Sentinel 2 data in 2018. } A \new{large body} of \SI{7.76}{\tebi\byte}\footnote{$\SI{1}{\tebi\byte}=2^{40}\si{\byte}$} Sentinel 2 data was published on a daily average.
-Still, only \SI{7.6}{\percent} of all published images in 2018 \footnote{62,317,329 published, 4,737,253 downloaded Sentinel 2 products in 2018} have been actually downloaded~\citep{Copernicus2019}.
-Accordingly, \num{12} out of \num{13} published images remained unused.
+} For instance, the Sentinel 2 multispectral satellites acquire data at up to \SI{10}{\meter} resolution in \num{13} spectral bands every two to five days. { Acquiring surface reflectance data at a high temporal frequency is crucial for vegetation-related remote sensing applications, such as crop type mapping \cite{Reed1994,odenweller1984} or forest monitoring~\cite{wulder2004national,herold2019role,reiche2016combining}.
+This data abundance, however, leads to computational and organizational challenges and demands methods that are problem- and region-agnostic enough to utilize all available temporal data on large spatial scales.
+That these \emph{challenges of Big Geo Data} are not solved yet can be seen in the low exploitation ratio of Sentinel 2 data in 2018. } A {large body} of \SI{7.76}{\tebi\byte}\footnote{$\SI{1}{\tebi\byte}=2^{40}\si{\byte}$} Sentinel 2 data was published on a daily average.
+Still, only \SI{7.6}{\percent} of all published images in 2018 \footnote{62,317,329 published, 4,737,253 downloaded Sentinel 2 products in 2018} have actually been downloaded~\citep{Copernicus2019}.
+Accordingly, \num{12} out of \num{13} published images remain unused.
 Similar figures can be drawn for the Sentinel 1, 3, and 5 missions.
-This is a clear sign that, despite claims made by academia and industry, methods and principles of \emph{big data analytics} are hardly applied to their full potential in the field of Earth observation.
+This is a clear sign that, despite claims made by academia and industry, methods and principles of \emph{big data analytics} are rarely applied to their full potential in the field of Earth observation.
 The reasons for this low exploitation ratio are manifold.
-First, visual inspection of satellite images is still often the first step of data acquisition.
-Intermediate results are often required to be visually interpretable to allow for review by domain experts.
-Preprocessing steps, like atmospheric correction or manual or automatic cloud filtering, are \new{common} in remote sensing.
-All of these processes require computational resources or visual inspection that scales poorly when applying methods at dense temporal or global spatial scales. \new{ For instance, the commercial provider that preprocessed the datasets used in this work required multiple months to acquire, atmospherically correct, and organize the image time series for a comparatively small region of interest.
-In contrast, the raw Sentinel 2 time series were downloaded without active supervision within few days from Google Earth Engine. } This demonstrates the demand for methods that utilize the entire body of available satellite data and, thus, requires minimal supervision by experts with region-specific expert knowledge.
-In principle, deep learning mechanisms seem well-suited to approximate preprocessing-like mechanisms by jointly learning feature extraction and classification within one neural network topology using gradient backpropagation.
-Developing models that do not strictly require extensive data preprocessing are likely a key contribution to utilize all available published satellite data accordingly in the future.
-In the scope of this objective, we assess three deep learning mechanisms on four deep learning models on selectively available preprocessed and readily available raw satellite data.
+For instance, visual inspection of satellite images is still often the first step of data acquisition.
+Further, intermediate results are often required to be visually interpretable to allow for review by domain experts.
+Another reason is that preprocessing steps, like atmospheric correction or manual or automatic cloud filtering, are {common} in remote sensing.
+In principle, deep learning mechanisms seem well-suited to approximating preprocessing-like mechanisms by jointly learning feature extraction and classification within one neural network topology using gradient backpropagation.
+Developing models that do not strictly require extensive data preprocessing is likely to be a key contribution to utilizing available published satellite data efficiently in the future.
+Within the scope of this objective, we assess three deep learning mechanisms on four deep learning models on selectively available preprocessed and readily available raw satellite data.